okfn/opendataeditor/portal/content/docs/documentation/creating-folders.md

   order: 3
 ---

-The ODE allows you to organize your data in folders.
+The ODE allows you to organize your data into folders.
 To create a new folder, click the **Create folder** button located on the sidebar, below the **Upload your data** function:

 ![Create folder button](./assets/creating-folders/create-folder-button.png)